richard-scryber/scryber.core/docs/document_structure.rst

 ================================
-A Scryber XML Document structure
+A Scryber XML File structure
 ================================

-At the root, the document has a number of capabilities that change the output content.
+At the root, the Document file (.pdfx) has a number of capabilities that change the output content.

 * Scryber Processing Instruction